waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 The problem with multisig is that it pushes a lot of the UX complexity down to the user who's forced to setup all these private keys and manage them.
 With social recovery wallets, similar multisig logic is moved to smart contracts on the blockchain.
 This lets recovery be more dynamic, where someone can have one simple wallet with a simple interface that lets them have full control over their funds.
 But they can dynamically assign friends and family as "guardians" who can vote to reset the account to a new key.

 With social recovery, instead of having to trust Google, you can choose who you trust, and instead trust a given set of friends, family, and services.
-If you ever lose access to your private key, there is a smart contract encoded on the blockchain that syas that if some number of your guardians all agree (you pick the number) then you can move your account to a new private key.
+If you ever lose access to your private key, there is a smart contract encoded on the blockchain that says that if some number of your guardians all agree (you pick the number) then you can move your account to a new private key.
 You can also do this to require approval from your friends before a certain amount of money moves out of your account, making theft significantly harder.

-Vitalik's expresses the importance of this better than I do in post:
+Vitalik's expresses the importance of this better than I do in his post:

 > To me, the goal of crypto was never to remove the need for all trust.
 Rather, the goal of  crypto is to give people access to cryptographic and economic building blocks that give people more choice in whom to trust, and furthermore allow people to build more constrained forms of trust: giving someone the power to do some things on your behalf without giving them the power to do everything

 I agree with Vitalik that as the importance of our digital identity rises, we should control that identity, own it, and get to pick who we choose to help us recover that identity if it's ever compromised.

-Social recovery wallets are based on smart contracts which fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn't been solved previously with non-blockchain solutions.
+Social recovery wallets are based on smart contracts which are fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn't been solved previously with non-blockchain solutions.

 This was the first problem that I wanted to write about.
 Stay tuned for more posts where I walk through some other problems that blockchain solves best.